Shonosuge-Jacky/SlimeFYP/README.md

 ## Instruction

 #### How to Install?
-1. Download SlimeStimulator.zip in Build folder.
+1. Download SlimeStimulator.zip in Install folder.
 2. Unzip the folder.
 3. Double Click Slime.exe to open the game.